 Petron is a publicly listed company jointly owned by SEA Refinery Corporation ("SRC"), SMC, Petron Corporation Employees' Retirement Plan ("PCERP") and the general public.
-The chart below sets forth the ownership structure of the common shares of the Company as of the date of this Prospectus.
+The chart below sets forth the ownership structure of the common shares of the Company as of August 31, 2014.